 Several problems are created when you book space and do not use it.
 For rooms that require a set up; manpower, supplies and money are wasted if the set up is not used.
 When a space is booked for you, it is taken off line and no one else can book it.
 If it is booked way in advance many group events are denied because the space is booked.
 If you do not use it, then it usually sits empty because there isn’t time to plan to put something else in the space.

 If you do not cancel a reservation, you will receive a notice for non cancellation.
 A copy is put in your file, sent to your advisor and the Director of Student Life.
 You will only be allowed 2 notices before action is taken.
 On the second notice, all events scheduled for your group will be canceled and you will not be allowed to use funds for your group.
 If your second notice is received the end of the semester, you will not be allowed to book space or use any funds available for the next semester.
 We will have a student assistant or staff member monitoring usage.

 Do not submit another Activity Request Form if you already have a confirmation number for a reservation.
 Fill out the Reservation Cancellation/Change Form (form housed in OwlLife.
 You will need to log in with your NetID and password).

 No, not automatically.
 You will need to speak with Student Life staff the week of the event if bad weather is expected for your date and we can check to see if anything is available at that time.
 If space is not available you will need to make the decision if you want to cancel or not.

 Do not assume because you did not hear from us that you did not get a space.
 If an Activity Request Form is received by our office, you will always receive either a confirmation or denial.
-After the request is received, if there are no problems or complications, it usually takes 1 to 3 days to get your confirmation or denial.
-If you have not received correspondence within 3 days, you may want to contact the Student Life Office at 770-423-6280 to make sure your request was received.
+After the request is received, if there are no problems or complications, it usually takes 3 to 5 business days to get your confirmation or denial.
+If you have not received correspondence within 5 business days, you may want to contact the Student Life Office at 770-423-6280 to make sure your request was received.